Manitoba Highway 9

 Provincial Trunk Highway 9 (PTH 9) is a provincial primary highway located in the Canadian province of Manitoba.
 It runs from Winnipeg (where it meets with Route 52) north to Gimli.

-The highway is known as Main Street between Winnipeg and Selkirk, as this is the name of the road within both of those cities, and has a suburban character as a 4-lane, mostly undivided highway with numerous residences and businesses.
-At Selkirk, the highway turns off to bypass the city and becomes more of a rural highway.
+The highway is known as Main Street between Winnipeg and Selkirk, as this is the name of the road within both of those cities.
 The bypass around Selkirk is known as the "Selkirk By-Pass".
 The road that runs through Selkirk is known as PTH 9A (Main Street also continues as PTH 9A, and then as PR 320 until PTH 4, where it becomes Breezy Point Road).

 Route description

 PTH 9 begins in the Rural Municipality of West St. Paul at the Winnipeg city limits, with the road continuing southwest into the city as Winnipeg Route 52 (Route 52 / Main Street).
 It heads northeast as a 4-lane divided highway for 1 km to have a cloverleaf interchange with PTH 101 (North Perimeter Highway) before becoming undivided (still a 4-lane) and winding its way along the banks of the Red River, passing by several subdivisions before crossing into the Rural Municipality of St. Andrews.
+It is heavily developed along the entire Main Street section, functioning as a suburban arterial road with many residences and businesses.

 PTH 9 temporarily widens to a divided highway in Parkdale at around an intersection with PTH 27 (Parkdale Road, leads to St. Andrews Airport) and PR 238 (River Road, follows along the western banks of the river and provides access to River Road Provincial Park), before passing through the hamlets of Lees Crossing, St. Andrews (where it has an intersection with PR 410 (St. Andrews Road)), and bypassing Lockport 1 km to the west at an intersection with PTH 44.
-The highway becomes divided again as it travels through Little Britain, where it passes by Lower Fort Garry and has a junction with PTH 67, and Old England, where it splits off on a 2-lane bypass around the southern and western sides of the city of Selkirk, having intersections with PR 230 and PTH 4, with the old route through the city known as PTH 9A.
+The highway becomes divided again as it travels through Little Britain, where it passes by Lower Fort Garry and has a junction with PTH 67, and Old England, where it splits off on a 2-lane bypass around the southern and western sides of the city of Selkirk, having intersections with PR 230 and PTH 4, with the old route through the city known as PTH 9A (which Main Street continues to follow).
+At this point, the character along Highway 9 changes from suburban to rural.